amitibo/cameranetwork/Image_pipeline.md

 1. What are the final conversion units?
 2. What inputs/changes are required for a new experiment?

-###4.
-3D grid and space curving:
+### 4. 3D grid and space curving:
 The [geographic coordinate systems](https://en.wikipedia.org/wiki/Geographic_coordinate_system) that are used here are:
-1. The ECEF  is version used as the common 3D grid that is being used for moving the view-of-point arround the grid conveniently according to cameras positions.
+1. The ECEF (earth-centered, earth-fixed frame) is the common 3D grid that is being used for moving the point-of-view (the observing camera) around the grid conveniently according to cameras' locations.
-2. The NED (X,Y,Z) is used for visualization and reconstruction grid.
+2. The NED (North East Down) grid (X,Y,Z) is used for visualization and reconstruction grid.

 See their definitions in the project [here](https://github.com/Addalin/cameranetwork/blob/c69dda2adc041dc2dc98660b34e57769213f23a9/CameraNetwork/gui/main.py#L1393-L1420).